 - Formulary Listing Decisions

 Each jurisdiction makes their final formulary listing decisions based on the expert advisory committee’s recommendation and other factors such as drug plan mandates, jurisdictional priorities, budget impact and resources.
-Drug formulary listing decisions for the NB Drug Plans are announced in a Bulletin which is posted on the Department of Health’s webpage.
+Drug formulary listing decisions for the New Brunswick Drug Plans are announced in a Bulletin which is posted on the Department of Health’s webpage.